bbgit/bbgit.github.io/README.md

-### Conditions as of August 2, 2025 at 9:07:53 PM CDT
+### Conditions as of August 2, 2025 at 9:13:13 PM CDT

 Temperature: 70.10 &deg;F

 Feels like: 70.10 &deg;F

-Humidity: 93%
+Humidity: 94%

-Wind Direction: NNW
+Wind Direction: N

 Windspeed: 0.0 mph